-You’d think using whole wheat dough would weight these beauties down and make them less superior to their white flour counterparts.
+You’d think using whole wheat dough would weigh these beauties down and make them less superior to their white flour counterparts.

 You’d be wrong.

 When I was making my lentil stew, all I could think of was dipping a nice warm piece of naan into it; but I didn’t have any.
 And because I’ve been without work for a while, I didn’t want to spare the extra moolah to go out and buy any.

 I poked around and found the best recipe so I could make it for a fraction of the cost at home.

 Through my trials of using yeast and whole wheat flour, I've found not all products are created equal.
 Some brands of flour will rise better than others, but as long as your yeast is still alive, it doesn't effect the tastiness of the bread; just the final "puffed" appearance.